Bad-Club/html-to-image/README.md

 ### type

 A string indicating the image format.
 The default type is image/png; that type is also used if the given type isn't supported.
 When supplied, the toCanvas function will return a blob matching the given image type and quality.

 Defaults to `image/png`

+### allowAutoKerning

+When rendering HTML, all modern web browsers default to enabling kerning unless the `font-kerning` CSS property is set to `none`.
+When rendering SVG, however, Chromium-based browsers default to disabling kerning.

+This difference in behaviour when rendering HTML vs SVG cause differences in node sizing, and as a result in some cases, generated raster images might have broken layouts.

+In order to workaround this, all nodes whose `font-kerning` has the default value of `auto` will have their value replaced with `normal`.

+If you prefer to get the original CSS as-is, set this value to `true`.

 ## Browsers